tonsig/tonsig/README.md

 - 👋 Hi, I’m @tonsig
 - 👀 I’m interested in IT in general, web programming, Automation, IoT, AI, and management.
-- 🌱 I’m currently learning framework laravel.
+- 🌱 I'm currently trying to learn how learning occurs, after the pandemic and AI.
 - 💞️ I try to collaborate on my students' projects.
 - 📫 How to reach me:
       https://tonsig.weebly.com/ in option "Contato" in portuguese.